yidie/STAT545-hw-Feng-Yidie/hw04/Tidy_data_and_joins.md

     ## 4 New Zealand   southern
     ## 5       Chile   southern

--   We can see that 'left\_join()' keeps everything in gapminder1 and add hemisphere column to it.
+-   We can see that `left_join()` keeps everything in gapminder1 and add hemisphere column to it.
 Since there is no hemisphere for Mali in gapminder2, it puts NA there.

 ``` r
 left_join(gapminder1,gapminder2)